stephaneVercouillieBMID/slate/source/v2/draft.html.md

 # 1. Introduction
 itsme® is a trusted identity provider allowing partners to use verified identities for authentication and authorization on web desktop, mobile web or mobile applications.

-The objective of this document is to provide all the information needed to integrate the **Login** service using the <a href="http://openid.net/specs/openid-connect-core-1_0.html" target="blank">OpenID Connect Core 1.0 specifications</a>.
+The objective of this document is to provide all the information needed to integrate the **Confirm** service using the <a href="http://openid.net/specs/openid-connect-core-1_0.html" target="blank">OpenID Connect Core 1.0 specifications</a>.

 <a name="Onboarding"></a>